RebekkaT/MD_thesis_RebekkaTerhorst/open lab notebook/july18.md

 # other things
 - additionally I read about MNE, a python based module which we want to use to analyse our physiological data (gsr, respiration, heart ferquency) and adapted a script from Malte Gueth.
 I uploaded it in the "Code" folder.
 Currently the settings remain provisionaly. the channels need to be more precisly defined.
 As well as I need to read further into the concrete function of "epochs".

+# week 16.7. - 20.7.
+- CPAC pipeline works on individual level in docker but not with the GUI
+- wrote some code to convert -mat into .csv to da the connectivity analysis in nilearn